-You will indeed find recommendations such as eating 7 times a day in small portions, consuming the least amount of fat possible, and even pills and supplements to stimulate fat burning.
+You will find recommendations such as eating 7 times a day in small portions, consuming the least amount of fat possible, and even taking pills and supplements to stimulate burning fat.

 The problem with all these recommendations is that they don’t attack the problem:

 👉 Your body is not effective at using its fat stores.